-The purpose of the following is to help simplify matters further for you.
+The purpose of the following is to help to clarify matters for you.
 At the same time, it does not constitute qualified legal advice.
 If you have any concerns of this nature, we recommend that you seek the advice of those who are qualified to give it.

-Publishing assistance and advice services that we provide include:
+Publishing assistance and advice that we provide include:

-An ISBN is your book's unique identifier.
-It is essential if you want bookshops to stock your book, or to get it into the retail distribution chain, including online retailers such as Amazon.
-It also means that your book's publishing details (author, publisher, publishing format - e.g. paperback, hardback, e-book) will be catalogued and indexed with Nielsen Book Data, a searchable database used by bookshops, libraries and their suppliers, wholesalers and distributors worldwide.
+An ISBN is your book’s unique identifier.
+It is essential if you want bookshops to stock your book or to get it into the retail distribution chain.
+This includes online retailers such as Amazon.
+It also means that your book’s publishing details (author, publisher, publishing format – e.g. paperback, hardback, e-book) will be catalogued and indexed with Nielsen Book Data, a searchable database used by bookshops, libraries and their suppliers, wholesalers and distributors worldwide.

-The cost of an ISBN allocation varies according to country but in general, they are relatively inexpensive - in some countries, they are even free!
-Also, certain print-on-demand platforms, such as CreateSpace, provide free ISBNs when you publish with them.
+The cost of an ISBN allocation varies according to country but in general, they are relatively inexpensive – in some countries, they are even free!
+Also, certain print-on-demand platforms, such as Kindle Direct Publishing, provide free ISBNs when you publish through them.

 For the most part, e-book editions do not require an ISBN, or it is optional.
-This is the case with Amazon's Kindle Publishing Platform.
+This is the case with Amazon’s Kindle Publishing platform.
 However, some publishing platforms and sales distribution services (e.g. Apple, Kobo) do require an ISBN, one that is unique to the e-book edition, meaning that you cannot simply re-use the ISBN from the printed edition.
-Smashwords, the independent e-book distributor, supplies free ISBNs, which can be used across all of e-book publishing and distribution partners whom they serve.
-For more on this topic, please refer to the section on E-Publishing services.
+Smashwords, the independent e-book distributor, supplies free ISBNs, which can be used across all of e-book publishing and distribution partners whom they serve through their Premium Catalogue.
+For more on this topic, please refer to the section on e-Publishing services.

 We can advise you on all your options in the area of ISBN registration.
-We can help you to obtain an ISBN allocation using your own publishing imprint or we can publish it for you, under one of ours.
-For this service, we charge a small fee that includes the cost of legal deposit compliance - see below.
+We can help you to obtain an ISBN allocation using your own publishing imprint or we can have your book published using an ISBN that we provide.
+For this service, we charge a small fee that includes the cost of legal deposit compliance – see below.
 Our ISBN service does not make us the publisher of your book and it in no way limits your ownership, copyright or control.

 We also offer advice for the non-publisher too.
 For example, if you only intend to publish to a small market and sell through local channels, you might decide that you don’t really need an ISBN with the associated costs, including legal deposit compliance – see below.